-As you and your spouse bring your lives together, your finances will play a key role in how you plan out your shared future.
-The timeline of your marriage can be segmented into periods, where you aim to make financial progress together.
-Reaching certain milestones should be part of your short- and long-term savings plan.
-Here are some achievements that you can start working towards to help set you both up for a secure financial future.
+As you and your spouse bring your lives together, your finances will play a key role in how you plan your shared future.
+The time line of your marriage can be segmented into periods in which you aim to make financial progress together.
+Reaching certain milestones should be part of your short- and long-term savings goals.

-The average student debt for 2016 graduates is a record $37,1721.
-If you’re like countless others who carry debt from your education, make a plan to erase yours within five years through careful budgeting and responsible spending.
+The average student loan debt topped $37,500 in 2020.1 If you’re like countless others who carry debt from your education, plan to erase yours within five years through careful budgeting and responsible spending.
 Shop around to see if another loan with a lower interest rate can be used to pay off your student debt.

-In case one or both of you are ever laid off—or faced with unforeseen medical or home expenses—depending on your personal financial situation experts suggest having at least three to six months’ worth of living expenses set aside2 (or more if you work in a high-risk industry where layoffs are common).
+In case one (or both of you) is ever laid off or is faced with unforeseen medical expenses, or unexpected home expenses come up, experts suggest having, depending on your personal financial situation, at least three to six months’ worth of living expenses set aside.2

-It’s easy to dismiss life insurance as something you won’t need until you’re older, but getting into a policy when you’re young may end up costing you less in the long run.
-As you add more expenses to your lives, like a mortgage or the cost of raising a child, acknowledge the reality that if one of you dies, the other will need to continue without the support system you’ve established together.
-So, don’t wait—the average annual premium of a life insurance policy increases exponentially the older you get.
+It’s easy to dismiss life insurance as something you won’t need until you’re older, but buying life insurance when you’re young may end up costing you less in the long run.
+In the unlikely event that one of you passes, the other will need to continue without the support system you’ve established together.
+So, don’t wait; the average annual premium of a life insurance policy increases dramatically the older you get.

-Depending on where you live, buying a home as newlyweds could be feasible or it could take a few more years to prepare for.
-Either way, real estate is usually a valuable asset and an investment goal that most married couples work towards.
-If you plan to live somewhere temporarily or property taxes are prohibitively high, well, there’s more to prepare for.
-Speak to a real estate expert in your area if buying a home is an important milestone for your marriage, and be realistic with when and what you can buy.
+Real estate is an asset and an investment goal that many married couples work toward.
+Speak to a real estate expert in your area if buying a home is an important milestone for you and your spouse, and be realistic about when and what you can buy.

-If a child is a part of your family plan, education costs are an expense you should prepare for as early as possible.
-Look into your state’s 529 college savings plan to see if it offers additional tax benefits or look into alternatives that charge the lowest fees.
-It’s cheaper to start saving for college now than it is to take out a student loan when you need it later on.
+If you plan to have children, you should start preparing for college as early as possible.
+Look into your state’s 529 college savings plan to see if it offers additional tax benefits, or investigate alternatives that charge low fees.
+It’s cheaper to start saving for college early than it is to take out a student loan later.

-Start contributing to your retirement fund as early as possible, so your savings will be established when you need it.
-A common guideline is to put 15% of your income into retirement.
-This isn’t possible for everyone, but it’s a relevant goal.
-Online calculators can help you determine how much you’ll need to live comfortably after you stop working, but it’s still subjective.
+Start contributing to your retirement fund as early as possible.
+A common guideline is to put about 15% of your income into retirement.
+Online calculators can help you determine how much you’ll need to live comfortably after you stop working.
 Learn all you can about 401(k) and IRA options, or other workplace retirement accounts.
-If your employer matches your contributions or supports in other ways, take advantage of that.
+If your employer matches your contributions or supports a retirement account in other ways, take advantage of that.